The Big Egg Hunt: Launch

-On 21 February 2012 the Big Egg hunt went "live", with over 200 eggs being distributed throughout the capital, in what has been billed as the world's largest ever Easter egg hunt.
-Each egg displays a unique code which allows participants in the egg hunt the opportunity to win a so-called Diamond Jubilee egg, crafted by Faberge and worth over £100,000.
+On 21 February 2012, the Big Egg hunt went "live," with over 200 eggs distributed throughout London in what was billed as the world's largest-ever Easter egg hunt.
+Each egg displayed a unique code which allowed participants in the egg hunt the opportunity to win a so-called Diamond Jubilee egg, crafted by Faberge and worth over £100,000.

-Eggs go missing
+Missing and Rejected eggs

-On 25 February it was reported that two of the eggs had gone missing, presumed to have been stolen.
+On 25 February, it was reported that two of the eggs had gone missing, presumed to have been stolen.
 The event organisers appealed for their safe return.
 The two missing eggs were the "Egg Letter Box" created by Benjamin Shine, located on Carnaby Street, and "Hatch" created by artist Natasha Law.
-Law's egg was recovered by police a few hours later, but had been damaged and was in need of repairs.
-Following the theft, Elephant Family founder Mark Shand was reported as saying that the other eggs had been secured and were now "unstealable".
-On 28 February it was reported in the Evening Standard that the "Egg Letter Box" had also been recovered by the Police.
+Law's egg was recovered by police a few hours later, but had been damaged and needed repairs.
+Following the theft, Elephant Family founder Mark Shand was reported as saying that the other eggs had been secured and were now "unstealable."
+On 28 February, it was reported in the Evening Standard that the "Egg Letter Box" had also been recovered by police.

 One egg, the "sub-terra" egg designed by theme park Alton Towers to promote its "Nemesis" ride, was rejected by a number of locations for being too scary.

 Charity auction

-Around 30 of the eggs were auctioned on 20 March in front of a celebrity audience at the Royal Courts of Justice, where a grand total of £667,000 was raised for the two charities.
+Around 30 of the eggs were auctioned on 20 March in front of a celebrity audience at the Royal Courts of Justice, where a total of £667,000 was raised for the two charities.
 Marc Quinn’s egg sold for £40,000 and that of architect Zaha Hadid raised £45,000.
 A chocolate egg set a record for the world's most expensive chocolate egg.

-The remaining eggs were auctioned on line, with bids closing at 5pm on Monday 9 April 2012.
+The remaining eggs were auctioned online, with bids closing at 5pm on Monday 9 April 2012.

-From 3 to 9 April all the eggs were displayed together, in Covent Garden, for the first and last time.
+From 3 to 9 April, all the eggs were displayed together, in Covent Garden, for the first and last time.

 World record

-On Easter Sunday Guinness World Records announced that a new title had been achieved for the most participants in an Easter egg hunt.
-More than 12,000 people took part in the charity fundraiser.
+On Easter Sunday, Guinness World Records announced that a new title had been achieved for the most participants in an Easter egg hunt, with more than 12,000 people taking part in the charity fundraiser.